anishdeshmukh-12/Hacking/Readme.txt

 pip install pygame : install pygame
 I have attached uagame file, you can download it from there.

+You will also need some audio files which I have attached to run the Improved version of game

 I hope you enjoy the game....
 I am open to feedback you can write to me on https://www.linkedin.com/in/anish-deshmukh-366a82251/